Car Accident Checklist: 7 Steps to Take

 After all the injuries have been attended to, information has been exchanged, and any authorities called to the scene have left, call any available roadside assistance coverage you have.
 This will help you tow your car safely to a certified repair facility where you can get an estimate on the damages and whether or not your car is still driveable.

 It’s also important to note that your auto insurance will help pay for the damages in instances like this.
-They may also even have roadside assistance you can call, but it’s always best to check the fine print of your insurance policy to know what kind of coverage you have.
-But while every driver needs to have an auto insurance policy, having the coverage of an extended warranty or a vehicle service contract from Endurance can help take away some of the stress of owning a vehicle.
+They may also even have roadside assistance you can call, but it’s always best to check the fine print of your insurance contract to know what kind of coverage you have.
+But while every driver needs to have an auto insurance contract, having the coverage of an extended warranty or a vehicle service contract from Endurance can help take away some of the stress of owning a vehicle.

 With an Endurance auto protection plan, you can get comprehensive coverage for breakdowns and repairs while also receiving 24/7 roadside assistance for free, helping you take your vehicle to your choice of certified repair facilities or ASE Certified mechanics.
 You’ll also have the chance to enjoy a full year of Endurance Elite Benefits that can give you up to $500 per collision ($1,000 total) to help take away some of the stress caused by a car accident.
 Not only that, but Elite Benefits can also give you a $1,000 reimbursement if your vehicle is ever deemed a “total loss.”